|

 74. caveat emptor

-a commercial principle that without a warranty the buyer takes upon himself the risk of quality
+the principle that the buyer takes on the risk of a purchase

 75. cavil